mattddean/integrate-github-api/README.md

 ## Single Command Run

-Create a file called `.env` in your current directory with contents:
+Create a file called `.env` in the directory from which you'll run the Docker container with contents:

 ```txt
 THIRD_PARTY_TOKEN=<your_github_personal_access_token>